Running a calculation

 Returns:

-Returns a dictionary {key:array} where keys are strings identifying the calculated quantities, if only one quantitt is calculated and return_single_as_dict=False, then only an array is returned, without packing into dict
+Returns a dictionary {key:array} where keys are strings identifying the calculated quantities, if only one quantity is calculated and return_single_as_dict=False, then only an array is returned, without packing into dict

 Return type: